 The best time visit Neyyar Dam and Wildlife Sanctuary is October to March.

 There are more than 50 species of orchids and medicinal plants in this sanctuary.
-There are 60 types of birds, 25 types of mammals and 10 types of snakes in the sanctuary.
+There are 60 types of birds, 25 types of mammals, and 10 types of snakes in the sanctuary.
 The sanctuary provides shelter for Leopards, Tigers, Sambhar Deer, Elks, Barking Deer, Spotted Deer, Wild Dogs, Fox, Langurs, etc.

 Peechi village is the entry point to the sanctuary.
-Forest department arranges trekking into the sanctuary.
-The trekking is recommended only for the experienced trekkers.
+The Forest Department arranges trekking into the sanctuary and is recommended only for experienced trekkers.
 October to March is the best time to visit.